danieluhl/astro-blog/src/content/blog/2022/tedious-task-tactic.md

 - Gather/soak all dishes::load dishwasher
 - Prepare clothes and tidy workout space::do a workout

-The task as a whole gives instant an difficult to control negative feelings - tightning of the gut/chest, etc.
+The task as a whole gives instant an difficult to control negative feelings - tightening of the gut/chest, etc.

 However, preparing with a servant mindset often feels really good.
 You know that whoever approaches